matthewcavanaugh96/us-presidential-elections-by-county/README.md

 Analyzing United States Presidential election results at the county level from 2000 to 2020.

+Pardon the mess.
+I am still optimizing my scripts, developing new ideas, and working on a data storage structure.
+The main notebook will be split into several smaller ones at some stage in the future.

 Election results were obtained from Harvard Dataverse. https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ